OCA/e-commerce/website_sale_require_legal/README.rst

 support forcing the user to accept your legal advice, terms of use and privacy policy, and allow you to comply with some countries' laws.

+Every time the acceptance is fulfilled the metadata of the user (with IP, User Agent and Accept language) is recorded in the partner's chatter.

 Installation
 ============